mozilla/addon-sdk/static-files/md/dev-guide/getting-started.md

-Unit and behavioral [testing] is something that we're trying to make as easy and fast as possible in the Add-on SDK, because it's imperative that we know when breakages occur between the Mozilla platform and Jetpack.
+Unit and behavioral [testing] is something that we're trying to make as easy and fast as possible in the Add-on SDK, because it's imperative that we know when breakages occur between the Mozilla platform and the SDK.
 We also need to make sure that creating new functionality or modifying existing code doesn't break other things.